Universal basic income in a financial equilibrium: Universal Basic Income Effects

-We compare two extreme scenarios in our model: pure socialism versus pure communism.
-In both pure communistic and pure socialistic economies, agents keep none of their individual earnings ($\lambda_{keep}=0$) and all earnings are redistributed ($\lambda_{ubi} = 1$).
-Pure communism assumes the perceived incomes equal actual incomes ($\delta=0$), whereas pure socialism allows for perceptions to deviate from actual incomes ($\delta\in\R$).
-Under a socialistic economic setting, agents still give up all of their individual earnings to the greater economy like in communism, but the agents perceive this usurping of their income differently in their labor choice problem, \eqref{epsi} and \eqref{def:optimization}.
+We compare two extreme scenarios in our model: pure capitalism versus a social market economy.
+Under pure capitalism, agents keep all of their individual earnings ($\lambda_{keep}=1$), no earnings are redistributed ($\lambda_{ubi} = 0$), and the influence parameter $\delta$ is irrelevant.
+A social market economy assumes all individual earnings are redistributed ($\lambda_{keep}=0$, $\lambda_{ubi}=1$).
+In a social market economy, even though agents give up all of their individual earnings to the economy at large, they perceive this usurping of their income differently in their labor choice problem, \eqref{epsi} and \eqref{def:optimization}, depending on the influence parameter $\delta$.
+Recall that throughout Section~\ref{section:effects}, wage rates are assumed to be positive.